SimonPao-zz/smpSortableTable/README.md

 The second parameter is the maximum number of rows to display.
 If omitted, the maximum number of rows will default to **10**.

 Localization may be set using an optional third parameter.
 Currently, English (`"en"`), Spanish (`"es"`), Portuguese (`"pt"`), and Symbols (`"symbols"`) are supported.
 (Thanks [V&iacute;ctor](https://github.com/vrivas))

+The table is responsive for screens narrower than 768px.
+At this width, table cells will collapse down onto individual lines, prefixed by the column header text.
+Column headers will display as buttons at the top of the table.
 ## Using a Data Structure

 ```